ripienaar/free-for-dev/README.md

   * [courier.com](https://www.courier.com/) — Single API for push, in-app, email, chat, SMS, and other messaging channels with template management and other features.
 The free plan includes 10,000 messages/mo.
   * [HiveMQ](https://www.hivemq.com/mqtt-cloud-broker/) - Connect your MQTT devices to the Cloud Native IoT Messaging Broker.
 Free to connect up to 100 devices (no credit card required) forever.
   * [knock.app](https://knock.app) – Notifications infrastructure for developers.
 Send to multiple channels like in-app, email, SMS, Slack, and push with a single API call.
 The free plan includes 10,000 messages/mo.
+  * [NotificationAPI.com](https://www.notificationapi.com/) — Add user notifications to any software in 5 minutes.
+The free plan includes 10,000 notifications/month + 100 SMS and Automated Calls.
   * [pusher.com](https://pusher.com/) — Realtime messaging service.
 Free for up to 100 simultaneous connections and 200,000 messages/day
   * [scaledrone.com](https://www.scaledrone.com/) — Realtime messaging service.
 Free for up to 20 simultaneous connections and 100,000 events/day
   * [synadia.com](https://synadia.com/ngs) — [NATS.io](https://nats.io) as a service.
 Global, AWS, GCP, and Azure.
 Free forever with 4k msg size, 50 active connections, and 5GB of data per month.